 Advising, Degree Audits, and Graduation Information

 UIS is committed to advising students at all phases of their education.
 The Office of Advising Services located in the Center for Academic Success and Advising (CASA) serves a wide variety of undergraduate students including undeclared majors at any state of degree completion and students in transition between majors or other academic programs.
 CASA advisors assist students in meeting requirements of the UIS General Education Curriculum and the Engaged Citizenship Common Experience (ECCE), and work with students in certain majors.
-The Office of Advising Services website contains useful information for undergraduates at all stages of the baccalaureate degree.
+The Office of Advising Services contains useful information for undergraduates at all stages of the baccalaureate degree.
 Freshmen students enrolled in the Honors Program may contact the Capital Scholars Honors Program Office for advising assistance.

 Advisors are professional staff who work with individual undergraduate students.
 They assist students with course scheduling, curriculum planning, and navigating academic policy and procedure.
 Faculty advisors work with individual students to see that satisfactory progress is made toward the student's program of study as well as toward personal and career goals.
 Students should contact their program office to request a change in advisor.
 Unless students are transitioned to an advisor within their college, students should contact CASA for all advising needs.
 It is recommended that students arrange appointments with their advisors before registering for any given semester.
 Students with less than 30 earned credit hours and all student athletes must see an advisor prior to registering for classes.